 For your increased appetite, keep healthy snack foods around.
 Some ideas include:

 Easy access to healthy snacks will make it easier to avoid reaching for that bag of chips or candy bar.

-You may also find yourself snoring these days.
 Increased nasal congestion is common among pregnant women, and, unfortunately, this can lead to snoring.
 If snoring is disrupting your sleep, or your partner’s, try sleeping with a humidifier.
 Nasal strips may also help.